Johnson Astills Solicitors Banner Image

 CRIMINAL CHARGES

 Due to the nature of the exploitation, children and vulnerable adults who become involved with a criminal gang can find themselves facing criminal charges.
-It is important that advice is sought from an experienced criminal defence team, such as the team at Emery Johnson Astills.
+It is important that advice is sought from an experienced criminal defence team, such as the team at Johnson Astills.
 Being exploited in this way can offer a defence to criminal charges.

 It is important to remember the unequal power dynamic within which an exchange occurs and that involvement in criminal activity in these circumstances does not make them any less of a victim.